Image description: Out-going leader of the Labour Party, Jeremy Corbyn.

 Since Brown’s defeat, we have failed to put forward a serious candidate for Prime Minister.

-In Ed Miliband and Jeremy Corbyn, we put forward two brilliant activists.
-Their passion and ideas reenergised our members and made it possible to confront radical challenges with radical solutions.
+Miliband and Corbyn are brilliant activists.
+Their passion reenergised our members and made it possible to confront radical challenges with radical solutions.
 But neither candidate earned the public’s trust to put those solutions into practice.

 Neither candidate came across as a strong leader.
-Neither seemed able to unite the country, uphold the United Kingdom’s global standing, and rise above ideological pressures.
+Neither seemed able to unite the country, uphold the United Kingdom’s global standing, and rise above ideological pressures when touch choices had to be made.

-I believe that in Keir Starmer, we have a real opportunity to change that.
-After postgraduate studies at Oxford he became a barrister, focusing his work on human rights (notably supporting poll tax protesters, striking workers, and environmental activists).
-Not putting his Party allegiance above what he thought was right, he argued that the Iraq War was unlawful.
+In Keir Starmer, we have a real opportunity to change that.
+As a barrister, he focused his work on human rights (notably supporting poll tax protesters, striking workers, and environmental activists).
+Not putting Party allegiance above what was right, he argued that the Iraq War was unlawful.

 He took Blair’s government to court over its decision rose to reduce asylum seekers’ access to benefits.
-He rose to become the Director of Public Prosecutions and gained great experience on the Shadow Cabinet.
-This gives me confidence in his ability to make careful decisions in difficult circumstances.
+He rose to become the Director of Public Prosecutions and now has Shadow Cabinet experience.
+He knows how to make careful decisions in difficult circumstances.

 Keir is right that we can’t swing back to replicating New Labour.

-For a start, the challenges we face as a nation now are different to those that Blair and Brown dealt with.
+The challenges we face now are different to those that Blair and Brown dealt with.
 We shouldn’t discard the decade of radical thought and policy development which has enriched our movement.
 But carrying on as we are is not an option either.
 We’ve lost four elections in a row.
-Meanwhile the Conservatives have trashed public services, allowed inequality to run wild, and degraded some of our strongest international ties.
+Meanwhile the Conservatives have trashed public services, allowed inequality to run wild, and degraded our strongest international ties.

 Ed Lawrence is on Twitter @ed_lawrence__